yijie086/Oscillon-Nonlinear-simulation/README.md

 ### 5.Output File

-``energy.dat``: This file outputs the total energy, the first column outputs the time, the second column outputs the full computational domain total energy, and the third column outputs the total energy in the $r$<`calR` space.
+``energy.dat``: This file outputs the total energy, the first column outputs the time, the second column outputs the full computational domain total energy, and the third column outputs the total energy in the $r<$`calR` space.

 ``r.dat``: This file outputs the position $r$ of all grid points.